 For the most part, if you suffer a fall at all, you should always report it to the facility where the fall occurred so that you can create a record of the accident.
 Even if you think you did not suffer serious injuries when you get up after the accident, you may later discover that you sustained more significant injuries than you thought.

-If you show these signs of potential injury, you should seek medical treatment immediately:
+If you show these signs of potential injury from a slip or fall, you should seek medical treatment immediately:

 1. You have ongoing pain.

 Any time you hit the ground unexpectedly, you may experience an immediate flare of pain.
 Sometimes, that pain may remain minor.
 Other times, you may find yourself dealing with much more severe pain.
 If the pain does not resolve quickly, or if pain shows up after the adrenaline from the accident wears off, you should pursue medical attention.
 You could have broken bones, a sprain or strain, or a muscular injury.

 Back pain can occur after even a minor fall, especially if you already have underlying conditions.
 However, if you experience increased back or neck pain, seek medical attention and a full evaluation to ensure you have not suffered more serious injury than you think.

 2. You experience sudden, sharp pain.